repeckadonatas/App-Containerization-Docker/docker-commands.md

 **Note:**
+\
+If there are issues in creating a database:

+- Make sure to first use `docker compose down` command;
+- Run `docker volume ls` to check on existing volumes;
+- Run `docker volume rm <volume-name>` to remove a volume that is causing issues;
+- Run `docker compose up` command again to recreate a database.

 If an application needs to be able to share files between multiple replicas,
 create volumes with a driver that supports writing files to an external storage system like NFS or Amazon S3.